Non-Abelian braiding of graph vertices in a superconducting processor

 While the physical layout of qubits is typically used to determine the structure of the stabilizers, the qubits can be considered to be degree-$j$ vertices (D$j$V; $j\in\{2,3,4\}$) on more general planar graphs\,(see Fig.\,\ref{fig:fig1}a)\cite{Yuri}.
 Using this picture, each stabilizer can be associated with a plaquette $p$, whose vertices are the qubits on which $\hat{S}_p$ acts:

 $\hat{\tau}_{p,v}$ is here a single-qubit Pauli operator acting on vertex $v$, chosen to satisfy a constraint around that vertex (Fig.\,\ref{fig:fig1}b).
 An instance where $s_p=-1$ on a plaquette is called a plaquette violation.
 These can be thought of as quasi-particles, which are created and moved through single-qubit Pauli operators (Fig.\,\ref{fig:fig1}a).
 A pair of plaquette violations sharing an edge constitute a fermion, $\varepsilon$.
 We recently demonstrated the Abelian statistics of such quasiparticles in the surface code\cite{Satzinger21}.
-To realize non-Abelian statistics, one needs to go beyond such plaquette violations and instead deform the stabilizer graph, analogous to lattice defects in crystalline solids.
+To realize non-Abelian statistics, one needs to go beyond such plaquette violations; it has been proposed that dislocations in the stabilizer graph - analogous to lattice defects in crystalline solids - can host projective non-Abelian Ising anyons\cite{Kitaev2006,Bombin2010}.
+For brevity, we refer to these as "non-Abelian anyons" or simply "anyons" from here on.

-By introducing the graph framework, it was predicted by Lensky \textit{et al.} that the vertices of degree 2 and 3 host non-Abelian anyons\cite{Yuri}.
+In the graph framework introduced above, it has been shown that such dislocations are characterized as vertices of degree 2 and 3\,(ref. \cite{Yuri}).
 Consider the stabilizer graph of the surface code\cite{Kitaev2003,Wen2003}, specifically with boundary conditions such that the degeneracy is two.
 While all the vertices in the bulk are D4Vs, one can create two D3Vs by removing an edge between two neighboring plaquettes $p$ and $q$, and introducing the new stabilizer $\hat{S}=\hat{S}_p\hat{S}_{q}$ (Fig. 1b).
 Evidently, the introduction of two D3Vs reduces the number of independent stabilizers by one and thus doubles the degeneracy.
-This doubling is exactly what is expected when a pair of Ising anyons is introduced\cite{}; hence, D3Vs appear as a candidate of non-Abelian anyons, and we will denote them as $\sigma$.
+This doubling is exactly what is expected when a pair of Ising anyons is introduced\cite{Kitaev2006,Bombin2010}; hence, D3Vs appear as a candidate of non-Abelian anyons, and we will denote them as $\sigma$.